 Guy Horne nearly became a victim of gun violence himself.
 He cites a pervasive lack of respect for life as the reason why young urban men are dying so routinely by the bullet.
 Even if his family unit is strong, he says, the larger cultural atmosphere in the streets can push a kid to pick up a gun.
-Despite this, he discusses how he has managed to keep his own son out of trouble with the help of his son’s mother, making it clear to him that “I don’t care what you see [those kids] do.
-Or what you see them do or say.”
+He says it’s hard for kids to have the right frame of mind to overcome a tough environment.
+He and his son’s mother work to keep their son out of trouble, telling him, “I don’t care what you see [other kids] do or say.”

 No Respect for Life